d3fenderz/godebian/README.md

 You can either select "1" to proceed or "2" to skip a specific step.

+## Why do I use the keyword `function`?

+To prevent nasty collisions with existing aliases, as I use generic names.

 ## Warnings

 Be careful.
 The script assumes you won't need many default configurations such as printers, FTP, telnet.